Are you on a <$10 budget? Or are you on a >$50 budget?

 Travel puzzles ($)

 Does your friend like puzzles?
 Does your friend have a favorite place?
 Consider getting them a puzzle to remind them of that place- like the picturesque Cinque Terre in Italy!
-Or, a generic pretty city or mountain/lake puzzle, depending on their favorite type of place to travel to.
+Or, a generic pretty city or a scenic mountain/lake puzzle, depending on their favorite type of place to travel to.

 I love using Etsy to find these things.
 There are so many creative pieces people have made- globe bracelets, map necklaces, airplane charms, pieces with cute sayings, etc. Take a look to see if anything would speak to your friend!